Super ager

 What’s a Super-Ager?

+Santa Clara County currently ranks as the fourth healthiest county in California, and living a healthy lifestyle comes naturally for many of us.
 The Bay Area also has one of the oldest and fastest-aging populations in the region, with the baby-boomer generation being largely responsible for this.
 According to the Centers for Disease Control and Prevention (CDC), Americans can expect to live longer with fewer dying from major diseases.
 In addition, a lot of older Americans are enjoying their extended life spans with fewer ailments that often come with aging.

 What is contributing to this healthy aging?
-A recent Harvard study shows some key factors — easy access to Medicare and better medical treatment, especially in cardiovascular and vision care—are important.
+A Harvard study shows some key factors — easy access to Medicare and better medical treatment, especially in cardiovascular and vision care—are important.
 However, there’s an even healthier group of seniors out there who have the same mental and physical capabilities of individuals that are decades younger than them — and they are called super-agers.

 Super-agers are people in their 70s and 80s who are both cognitively and physically a match for people much younger, but they didn’t get there the easy way.
 According to Harvard Medical School research, super-agers embrace new challenges, both mentally and physically — essentially making sure to move out of their comfort zones.
 The research showed that super-agers had thicker regions of the brain that would normally show cell loss — regions that are involved in memory, attention, emotion, and language, to name a few.
 These super-agers did not have higher IQs or education levels than other seniors tested, they simply embraced challenges outside of their comfort zones and were committed to achieving them.
 Physically, super-agers had an aerobic capacity of people decades younger.
 To achieve this, they have to exercise at high intensity for 20 to 45 minutes a day, which gives them the aerobic capacity of people 30 years younger.
 What’s more, research shows that as aerobic capacity increases, the risks of cardiovascular disease, dementia, and death decrease.